Do you experience knee pain with squatting? If so, how can you modify the motion to reduce pain?

 If your knees are diving in towards each other, work on keeping them in line with the toes and focus on keeping them pulled apart

-If you continue to experience knee pain with squatting or want to improve depth or mobility, give us a call and speak with a physical therapist, or come into one of our six Rehab United locations throughout San Diego for a thorough evaluation of mobility, strength, and stability.
+If you continue to experience knee pain with squatting or want to improve depth or mobility, give us a call and speak with a physical therapist, or come into one of our eight Rehab United locations throughout San Diego for a thorough evaluation of mobility, strength, and stability.

 Chelsea Sanscartier PT, DPT, is a physical therapist working at the La Mesa Rehab United Clinic.
 She graduated with her Doctorate of Physical Therapy from San Diego State University in 2018 and has been focusing on challenging her knowledge of Applied Functional Science to work with an outpatient orthopedic population for pain management.